CompNet/Renard/paper.md

 # Summary

-Renard (*Relationships Extraction from NARrative Documents*) is a Python library that allows to define custom natural language processing (NLP) pipelines to extract character networks from narrative texts.
+Renard (*Relationships Extraction from NARrative Documents*) is a Python library that allows users to define custom natural language processing (NLP) pipelines to extract character networks from narrative texts.
 Contrary to the few existing tools, Renard can extract *dynamic* networks, as well as the more common static networks.
 Renard pipelines are modular: users can choose the implementation of each NLP subtask needed to extract a character network.
-This allows specializing pipelines to particular types of texts and to study the impact of each subtask on the extracted network.
+This allows users to specialize pipelines to particular types of texts and to study the impact of each subtask on the extracted network.

 # Statement of Need